• About

 Wendy Davis, a state Senator representing Texas’ 10th district, made national news for her 11 hour filibuster of the republican backed restrictive reproductive health bill that the Texas legislature’s leadership was attempting to railroad through the state senate.
 The bill Wendy said would have a “devastating impact” by enacting a 20 week abortion ban, and effectively closing almost all of the health clinics that provide abortive services, among other vital health services for women, across the state.

-Wendy Davis has become a rallying cry for those engaged in the fight against restrictive reproductive health legislation.
-Her courage, dedication, and unique background have become an inspiration to women, including myself, across the county.
+Wendy Davis, has become a rallying cry for those engaged in the fight against restrictive reproductive health legislation.
+Her courage, dedication, and unique background has become an inspiration to women, including myself, across the county.
 The Washington post’s Lydia Depillis published a great profile of Wendy Davis this week, bellow is an excerpt:

 “She knows about single motherhood, and poverty.
 The 50-year-old Davis had to care for her three siblings at the age of 14 for her single mother, and became a single mother herself at the age of 19.